cclauss/ods-documentation/source/billing/plans.rst

 You should be especially careful when cancelling subscriptions.
 You can cancel any active subscription, but should really only do so for subscriptions that you created with this form.
-You can tell apart the two kinds of subscriptions using the *payment method* mention on the subscriber card.
+You can tell apart the two kinds of subscriptions by looking at the *payment method* mention on the subscriber card.

 .. figure:: plans__edit-plan-manage-subscriber--en.png